coffeebeats/gdenv/docs/commands.md

 ## **gdenv `uninstall`**

-Removes the specified version of _Godot_ from the `gdenv` download cache.
+Remove the specified version of _Godot_ from the `gdenv` download cache.

 ### Usage